-We've already mentioned screens and color blocking, and we've touched on using different paving for zones too.
-But, there are plenty of other ways to divide up your small garden layout ideas.
+We've already mentioned screens, and we've touched on using different paving for zones too.
+But, there are plenty of other ways to divide up your small garden design ideas.

 Try small, clipped hedges – either trimmed into neat rectangles or perhaps cloud pruned for more organic shapes.
 You can also use large planters.
 Half walls, made of stone, are another option, and you can add plants to them too – take a look at our small rock garden ideas for inspiration.

 You can also work with levels.
-Try putting a seating area higher up, to draw the eye and section it away into a separate 'room'.
+Try putting a seating area higher up or sink it down, to draw the eye and section it away into a separate 'room'.